Sociocultural anthropology: 2000–present

-Sociocultural anthropological study of the 21st century, produces facts created by an intersection of cultural classification systems and heterogenous and dynamic societies.
-A contributor to this dynamic societal environment is the media.
-The influence of the media produces accessibility for all to gather experience and evidence, however charged political conditions sway social discourse.
-Anthropologists use theory such as structuralism to decipher epistemological obstacles.
+Sociocultural anthropological study of the 21st century produces facts created by the intersection of cultural classification systems and heterogenous and dynamic societies.
+The media have particularly contributed to this societal environment, as their influence produces accessibility for all to gather experience and evidence; however, charged political conditions sway social discourse.
+Anthropologists use theories such as structuralism to decipher epistemological obstacles.
 Considering that systems are defined by the laws of their constitutive elements rather than the content alone is a lens through which modern society is studied.

 Theoretical foundations

 Concepts

-Sociocultural anthropology divides into a broader national level and minority of subcultural groups to ethnographically study societies and cultures.
-The national culture is emitted through formally organised institutions including those of government forms and legal systems, economic institution, religious organisation, educational systems, law enforcement and military organisations.
-National achievements are influential on sociocultural integration however can be limited to upper class relevance only.
-Subcultural segments are groups of individuals behaving within the national culture.
-Subcultural groups are observed through vertical lens, differentiation because of national development, and horizontal lens, class and occupational divisions structured by societal hierarchy.
+To ethnographically study societies and cultures, sociocultural anthropology divides into 1) a broader national level and 2) a minority of subcultural groups.
+National culture is observed through formally organised institutions, including those of government, legal, and educational systems; economic institutions; religious and military organisations; and law enforcement.
+National achievements are influential on sociocultural integration, although this can be limited to upper class relevance only.
+Subcultural segments are groups of individuals within the national culture, observed through vertical lenses (differentiation because of national development) and horizontal lenses (class and occupational divisions structured by societal hierarchy).

 Human migration

-Human migration is a topic of anthropology which produced a macro and micro impact on society and its culture.
-Human migration is 'the movement of persons away from their place of usual residence, either across an international border or within a state'.
-An interplay of social, political, economic, demographic, cultural and geographical factors remain central to the movement of individuals.
-Boas (1920) in his article The Methods of Ethnology (1920) states that it is the migration and dissemination of peoples rather than evolution that provides the basis for ethological research.
-Migration is accepted as the cause for the similarities of languages the dissemination of ideas and inventions across continents.
+Within the field of anthropology, human migration—'the movement of persons away from their place of usual residence, either across an international border or within a state'— has been shown to have both a macro and a micro impact on society and its culture.
+The interplay among social, political, economic, demographic, cultural, and geographical factors remains central to the effect of the movement of individuals.
+Boas (1920) in his article The Methods of Ethnology states that it is migration and dissemination of peoples rather than evolution that provides the basis for ethnological research, as migration is accepted as the cause for similarities of languages and dissemination of ideas and inventions across continents.
 The process of migration is responsible for the carrying of culture whilst the adaptation of culture to societies in different environments.

 Linguistics

 The discipline of linguistics is interrelated with the study of society and culture.
-Both fields share a common intellectual origin in 19th Century scholarship as archaeologists and early folklorists looked for origins of culture in folktales and shared memory.
-These early anthropologists narrowly focused on the influence structural codes had on the distinction between communities.
-The comparison of societies prompted early linguistic enquiries.
-In the 20th century, there became a distinction between linguistic anthropology and formal linguistics, with greater focus placed on the cultural and behaviour lens of language.
+Both fields share a common intellectual origin in 19th century scholarship as archaeologists and early folklorists looked for origins of culture in folktales and shared memory.
+These early anthropologists narrowly focused on the influence of structural codes on distinctions among communities.
+Comparison of societies prompted early linguistic enquiries.
+In the 20th century, a distinction arose between linguistic anthropology and formal linguistics, with greater focus placed on the cultural and behavioral sides of language.
 Formal linguistics remains to be studied through a cognitive viewpoint.
-Linguistic anthropology looks at how language is used in the social and cultural life of people in different societies.Speech is used in societies as a system to indicate the series of certain events and how role relations effect such events.
+Linguistic anthropology, however, studies how language is used in the social and cultural life of people in different societies.
+Speech is used in societies as a system to indicate the series of certain events and how role relations effect such events.